 The club received one more mention in the Daily Post during its inaugural season, when, on 17th November, a report of a game with King Edward’s School was published.
 As mentioned above these early reports were usually very brief and the whole account of the match ran as follows:

 HAVELOCK FOOTBALL CLUB v.
 KING EDWARD’S SCHOOL-The above match was played on Saturday last, on the ground of the latter, and resulted in a victory for the school, who obtained three “touches-down” and kicked one goal, while the Havelock neither kicked a goal nor obtained any “touch-down.”

-There was then no further mention of the club in the local press until November 1874 when the Wednesbury, West Bromwich and Darlaston Examiner and Tipton and Great Bridge Times carried a report of a match between Wednesbury and Moseley.
+There was then no further mention of the club in the local press until October 1874 when the Wednesbury, West Bromwich and Darlaston Examiner and Tipton and Great Bridge Times carried a report of a match between Wednesbury and Moseley.
 In the following month The Birmingham Daily Gazette covered a Moseley v.
 Queen's College fixture and in the following weeks a number of other reports appeared in the Gazette.

 A little different from today’s media attention!

 A touchdown was obtained when the defending side was forced to ground the ball in its own in-goal area.
 During the early years of rugby touchdowns were included in the final score of matches.